“What did you do last week, Tim?” Well, I did some cooking, ventured around new areas of Bonn, and… oh, yeah, and I went to Amsterdam!

 - Museum of Bags and Purses

-After our time in the Torture Museum we strolled around a bit more, checking out shops and flea-markets and stopping off for a beer or three on the way.
-Our train departed from Amsterdam Central Station on time and our trip back to Köln was all smooth sailing.
-There were, however, some problems with the trains from Köln to Bonn, but we made it home in the end and had to resort to McDonald’s for dinner, as nothing was open.
+After our time in the Torture Museum we strolled around a bit more, checking out shops and flea-markets and stopping off for a beer or three along the way.
+Our train departed from Amsterdam Central Station on time and our trip back to Cologne was all smooth sailing.
+There were, however, some problems with the trains from Cologne to Bonn, but we made it home in the end and had to resort to McDonald’s for dinner, as nothing else was open.

 Amsterdam is by far one of the most deviant, unorthodox cities you could ever visit.
 Once you stop constantly asking yourself, “How is this legal?”, it’s an extremely historic, picturesque place to be.
-Everyone should go there at least once, whether it to bask in the beauty or to thrive in its debauchery.
+Everyone should go there at least once, be it to bask in its beauty or to thrive in its debauchery.
 Or both.

 Oh, and it’s merely a coincidence that I wrote this on 4/20.